mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 ##Guide To Getting Started: The Terminal, GitHub, & VIM
-Learning to use github, vim, and the terminal can be very confusing and hard to learn when you are so used to writing code and saving it your own way.
-Thankfully, we've created a simple video guide to help you reach your potential in most areas of the terminal, github, and vim.
+Learning to use github, `vim`, and the terminal can be very confusing and hard to learn when you are so used to writing code and saving it your own way.
+Thankfully, we've created a simple video guide to help you reach your potential in most areas of the terminal, github, and `vim`.

 Our names are Rashid, Kyler, and Sean, Junior Computer Science Majors at the *University of California, Riverside*.
-We took our CS100 class not knowing how to use or even get started with the terminal, github and vim.
+We took our CS100 class not knowing how to use or even get started with the terminal, github and `vim`.
 Rest asure, we didn't want to let anyone else feel unconfident about these three things.
-That's why we've put together a series of video guides to get you started in the right direction towards learning the basics of the terminal, github, and vim.
+That's why we've put together a series of video guides to get you started in the right direction towards learning the basics of the terminal, github, and `vim`.

 Click The Images Below To Be Taken To YouTube To Watch

 Click [HERE](https://www.youtube.com/watch?v=Fv5Cy8i14ck&list=PLQ6W7BIxh4zuHBegLOCUL11uUIsHcszzQ) To Watch The Entire Playlist In Order

-Clock [HERE](https://github.com/svill014/test) To Read Our Paper On *Helpful Commands for vim* (excerpt inserted above related videos below)
+Clock [HERE](https://github.com/svill014/test) To Read Our Paper On *Helpful Commands for `vim`* (excerpt inserted above related videos below)

 Learning GitHub
 ---